alchemyplatform/aa-sdk/site/guides/enhanced-apis/nft.md

 Additionally, since the Alchemy SDK client does not yet support JWT authentication, an `AlchemyProvider` initialized with JWTs cannot use this method.
 We must be initialize the provider with an API key or RPC URL.
 :::

 That's it!
 There are so many more Enhanced APIs the the Alchemy SDK exposes, and can be useful for development with Account Abstraction.
-Try it out [here](https://github.com/alchemyplatform/alchemy-sdk-js), and check out [How to fetch a smart account's ERC-20 Tokens](/guides/enhanced-apis/token) for another example.
+Try it out [here](https://github.com/alchemyplatform/alchemy-sdk-js), and check out [How to fetch a Smart Account's ERC-20 Tokens](/guides/enhanced-apis/token) for another example.